Mixture of Soft Prompts for Controllable Data Generation: Training Setup Details

 \section{Training Setup Details}

+To select the exemplars, we first represent each example in the seed data by its attributes.
+Then, for each of those examples, we sort the available training data by amount of overlap with the representation to find the top 10 closest in attribute alignment.
+From those top-ranked candidates, we randomly sample two examples to serve as exemplars during data generation.
 We tested with 1, 2, or 3 exemplars and found that k=2 typically worked best, although 1 exemplar was not far behind.

-For the num generations, we used 4.
+We use a parameter of 4, for the num generations.
 When training the MSP model, we tested the learning rates from [1.0, 0.3, 0.1, 0.03].
 We found that the range of rates were much higher than expected.
 For final tests, we used lr=0.3.
 We train with an effective batch size of 24, for example with batch-size flag set to 8 and gradient accumulation set to 3 steps.
 However, if the GPU runs out of memory, we might lower this to 6 and 4, respectively.
 For fine-tuning the downstream task on GODEL large model, we test the learning rate across [1e-4, 3e-5, 1e-5, 3e-6] for up to 14 epochs with early stopping, and found 3e-5 worked best.